cheung4843/PyMiniLisp/README.md

 The visualization is the most interesting part of this project for me :)

 If you can see the note here, I bet you are also someone who struggles with yacc and lex.
 So you turn to Python.

+You can also check [lex_and_yacc](lex_and_yacc) directory to see how I struggle with yacc and lex.
+It only works for first 6 features.

 @EditTime : 2023-12-24 19:13